Metairie, LA Broker Allegedly Made Unsuitable Recommendations to Retirees

 Frank Briseno III has worked 37 years in the industry.
 Previous to working with FSC Securities, he was a registered representative at other broker-dealers, including InterSecurities Inc., Dean Witter Reynolds, and Pw Securities.

 New Orleans Retirees Blame Nettworth Financial for Their Losses

-According to NOLA Media Group, as of last year, at least 30 retirees from the New Orleans area have come forward accusing Briseno and Accardo, through Nettworth Financial, of poorly and unsuitably investing their money in high-risk investments.
+According to NOLA Media Group, as of last year, at least 30 retirees from the New Orleans area have come forward accusing Briseno, through Nettworth Financial, of poorly and unsuitably investing their money in high-risk investments.

 This reportedly included REITs such as American Finance Trust, Inc. (AFIN).
 The senior real estate investors contend that this caused them significant losses.
 (American Finance Trust has since come under fire for misleading investors.
 The REIT’s value has plunged by over 50% since it was listed on Nasdaq last year.)